YennNing/FoMoMMGL_V2/README.md

-This is the initial version of the MMGL implementation, including all graph position encodings.
-An update will be available soon.
+This is the implementation of FoMoMMGL, which addes Graph Token Translator module, combined with Structured MM Fusion module, and ran experiments on WikiWeb2M dataset.